cjbarber/ToolsOfTheTrade/README.md

 ##### Now

-I collected more data from Hacker News, AngelList and Quora, to make the 2015 (and hopefully beyond) version.
+I've collected more data from Hacker News, AngelList and Quora, to make the 2015 (and hopefully beyond) version.

 It's hosted on GitHub for a reason!
 Please submit pull requests.